 The control plane includes the backend services that Databricks manages in its AWS account.
 Any commands that you run will exist in the control plane with your code fully encrypted.
 Saved commands reside in the data plane.

 The data plane is managed by your AWS account and is where your data resides.
 This is also where data is processed.
-This diagram assumes that data has already been ingested into Databricks, but it is important to note that you can ingest data from external data sources, such as events data, streaming data, IoT data, and more.
+This diagram assumes that data has already been ingested into Databricks, but you can ingest data from external data sources, such as events data, streaming data, IoT data, and more.
 You can connect to external data sources outside of your AWS account for storage as well, using Databricks connectors.

 Your data always resides in your AWS account in the data plane, not the control plane, so you always maintain full control and ownership of your data without lock-in.

 In September 2020, Databricks released the E2 version of the platform, which provides: